 Former Wisconsin Lutheran College men's tennis standout Ryan Sallmann is in his first season as head coach of the Warriors women's tennis program.
-In addition, Sallmann has served as an assistant with the men's tennis team for two seasons.
+In addition, Sallmann has served as an assistant with the men's tennis team for three seasons.

 Becoming just the third head coach in program history, Sallmann joins the Warriors after recently accepting a tennis pro position at Lake Country Racquet & Athletic Club in Hartland.